Macfe1/holbertonschool-hbnb/README.md

    - VS Code: right-click `index.html` → **Open with Live Server** (recommended)
    > Note: If you don't see the option, install the “Live Server” extension in VS Code.

-## Improvements in the "mafe" Branch 💪
+## Improvements in the "mafe_part5" folder 💪

-In the mafe branch, you’ll find the mafe_part5 folder, where additional optimizations were made to the project.
-These include improvements to code structure, design, and modularity across both the frontend and backend.
+The mafe_part5 folder contains additional optimizations to the project, including improvements to code structure, design, and modularity across both the front end and back end.

 ---